 Nudity or sexually suggestive content of any kind.

-There’s no place for nudity or sexually suggestive content on Remind.
-If we find that you’re sending messages of this sort, your account will be deleted.
+There's no place for sexually suggestive or explicit content on Remind, including nudity of any kind.
+If we find that your messages include this content, your account will be deleted.
+We're also legally required to report any images of minors to the appropriate law enforcement agencies, no matter the intent.

 Harassment, bullying, and gossip.